-Linda Fu, M.D., M.S., is the Director of Immunization Quality Improvement at Children’s National Health System.
+Linda Fu, M.D., M.S., is the Director of Immunization Quality Improvement at Children’s National Hospital.
 An expert in vaccinations, she talked to us about the spread of measles and the role of immunization in keeping kids safe.

 How are measles spread?